starikovm/phpunit-documentation-new/source/textui.rst

 ``--enforce-time-limit``

     Enforce time limit based on test size.
-See :numref:`risky-tests` for details.
+See :ref:`risky-tests` for details.

 ``--process-isolation``